 Program Path/Measure Deemed NTGR

 Business Sector Custom 0.79

 Public Sector Custom 0.79

-СНР Project-Specific
+CHP Project-Specific

 The process analysis will include a synthesis of both qualitative and quantitative data collected during the review of program materials and in-depth qualitative interviews with program management and implementers.
 We will note differences between Business Sector and Public Sector issues.
+There will be no primary NTG research in 2018.